October 24 - 28, 2017 • 30 CMEs

 Download and print a copy of the brochure.

-The American Meditation Institute (AMI) adheres to all ACCME Essential Areas, Standards and Policies as well as APA Standards and Criteria for Approval of Sponsors of Continuing Education for Psychologists.
+The American Meditation Institute (AMI) adheres to all ACCME Essential Areas, Standards and Policies.
 It is AMI’s policy that those in a position to influence the content of a continuing education activity (such as planners, faculty, authors and reviewers) disclose all relevant financial relationships with commercial entities.
 These disclosures will be provided in the activity materials.
 Additionally, faculty members have been instructed to disclose any limitations of data presented.